xieyuheng/fidb-zero/docs/manual/04-access-token.md

 - **Problem 4.1:** How should we preparing a user for future logins?

-- **Solution 4.1:** Upon register, we prepare a user for future logins by creating a `.login` data file for that user.
+- **Solution 4.1:** Upon register, we prepare a user for future logins by creating a `.login-token-issuer` data file for that user.
-  For example, registering `users/xieyuheng` will create `users/xieyuheng/.login`.
+  For example, registering `users/xieyuheng` will create `users/xieyuheng/.login-token-issuer`.

-  The `.login` data file will have a `permissions` property, which we discuss later.
+  The `.login-token-issuer` data file will have a `permissions` property, which we discuss later.

-  Since we do not want a user to change his/her own `permissions`, we make a convention that if part of a path starts with `.` -- for example `users/xieyuheng/.login`, we view it as referencing _system resource_, thus can not be access by normal operations, such as `data`, `file` and `directory` operations.
+  Since we do not want a user to change his/her own `permissions`, we make a convention that if part of a path starts with `.` -- for example `users/xieyuheng/.login-token-issuer`, we view it as referencing _system resource_, thus can not be access by normal operations, such as `data`, `file` and `directory` operations.